jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/mailbox/mailbox.rst

    :width: 400
    :align: center

+4. If you have selected any type of AES signature please follow the the signing instructions from :ref:`here <electronicSignature>`
-4. If you have selected any type of QES signature please follow the the signing instructions from :ref:`here <qualifiedElectronicSignature>`
+5. If you have selected any type of QES signature please follow the the signing instructions from :ref:`here <qualifiedElectronicSignature>`
-5. If you have selected Simple electronic signature please follow the the signing instructions from :ref:`here <simpleElectronicSignature>` (starting from step 3)
+6. If you have selected Simple electronic signature please follow the the signing instructions from :ref:`here <simpleElectronicSignature>` (starting from step 3)
-6. Follow to third step of the signing modal window to sign all required documents
+7. Follow to third step of the signing modal window to sign all required documents
-7. After a successful process you will see a modal window with the results
+8. After a successful process you will see a modal window with the results

 Next errors can occur during the mass signing process: